COVID-19: Here's Long Island Five-Day Testing Trend, Number Of New Cases In Each County

 - Thursday, July 9: 1.0 percent

-There were 68 new COVID-19 cases reported in Nassau County with another 62 positive cases in Suffolk County.
+There were 40 new COVID-19 cases reported in Nassau County (an increase of five from a day earlier) with another 41 positive cases in Suffolk County (35 less than a day earlier).

 Click here to sign up for Daily Voice's free daily emails and news alerts.